-If the applicant/participant "self-declares" that the combined total net value is less than \$10,000, the Housing Assistant will not verify the assets through any method.
+After 1/1/25, upon implementation of HOTMA,ilf the applicant/participant "self-declares" that the combined total net value is less than \$50,000, the Housing Assistant will not verify the assets through any method.
 The Housing Assistant will not request verification from the client.
 The Housing Assistance will not enter any asset information in the client's electronic file except for a memo documenting the use of this verification method.